Kvitekvist/FUS/README.md

 Surprise: **DO NOT TOUCH** the files that are marked as such.

-## Updating FUS

-If this Modlist receives an update please check the changelog before doing anything.
-Always backup your saves or start a new game after updating.

-**Wabbajack will delete all files that are not part of the Modlist when updating!**

-This means that any additional mods you have installed on top of the Modlist will be deleted.
-Your downloads folder will not be touched!

-Updating is like installing.
-You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

-Again, **do check the description/changelog of the update** to get the necessary info.

-### Removing FUS

-You can just remove the MO2 folder and be done with it.
-SKSE and ENB files will still be in your game folder.
-The easiest way to remove these, unless you know what files that is, is to do a clean install of Skyrim VR again.
-See [Clean Skyrim](#clean-skyrim)

 # How to start up FUS

 Head over to the installation folder and locate an executable named "ModOrganizer.exe" and launch it.
 Once its launched there will be a dropdown box on the top right and a big "Run" button next to it.
 Ensure it is set to "Play SkyrimVR" by selecting it in the dropdown box and then hitting the "Run" button.